Space History News

 Following a formal request by China to the UN Secretary-General in July 2003, the flags were provided for flight as a symbol of its firm commitment to use outer space for peaceful purposes and for the betterment of all mankind.

-During a formal ceremony on September 4, 2003, the flags were presented to the Permanent Representative of China to the United Nations in Vienna, Ambassador Zhang Yan by the Director-General of the United Nations Office at Vienna, Antonio Maria Costa, on behalf of the Secretary-General, at the Vienna International Center.
+During a formal ceremony held on Sept.
+4, 2003, the flags were presented to the Permanent Representative of China to the United Nations in Vienna, Ambassador Zhang Yan by the Director-General of the United Nations Office at Vienna, Antonio Maria Costa, on behalf of the Secretary-General, at the Vienna International Center.
 Also attending the ceremony were Sergio Camacho Lara, Director of the UN's Office for Outer Space Affairs and representatives from China's Manned Space Engineering Program Office.
 Officers of the UN Security and Safety Section provided an Honour Guard for the flags.

-During a live television broadcast on October 15, 2003, from 211 miles above Earth, Yang Liwei, commander of the Shenzhou V, displayed a small United Nations flag with an accompanying flag of China, which appeared on the giant front screens at mission control in Beijing.
+During a live television broadcast on Oct.
+15, 2003, from 211 miles above Earth, Yang Liwei, commander of the Shenzhou V, displayed a small United Nations flag with an accompanying flag of China, which appeared on the giant front screens at mission control in Beijing.
 The second flag, measuring four by six feet, was placed on board the spacecraft prior to launch, an event which was notarized by the Beijing Notarization Office.

 Yang's UN visit began a multi-day tour of the US that will reportedly include stops in Washington, DC and Florida.